-The consolidated financial statements of the Company were prepared as at and for the year ended December 31, 2021 with comparative information as at and for the year ended December 31, 2020.
+The consolidated financial statements of the Company were prepared as at and for the year ended December 31, 2022 with comparative information as at and for the year ended December 31, 2021.
 Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Company obtains control, and continue to be consolidated until the date that such control ceases.
 The Company has control when it has the power to direct the relevant activities, has significant exposure to variable returns from these activities and has the ability to use its power to affect the variable returns.
 All intercompany balances and transactions, including income and expenses, profits or losses and dividends, are eliminated on consolidation.

-Impact of COVID-19 on Significant Judgments, Estimates and Assumptions
+Impact of COVID-19 and the Conflict Between Russia and Ukraine on Significant Judgments, Estimates and Assumptions